4 min read

 Overview

-The Litigation Funding Agreements (Enforceability) Bill has been abandoned following the announcement that the General Election will take place on 4 July 2024.
+The Litigation Funding Agreements (Enforceability) Bill fell in the wake of the General Election on 4 July 2024.
 The Bill had passed its first and second reading in the House of Lords and was at the Committee stage when the election was announced.
 If passed, the Bill would have restored the pre-PACCAR position for litigation funders; allowing funders to once again take a percentage of damages awarded to funded claimants as their return on investment.
 What form any new Bill will take post-election remains to be seen.
 In the meantime, litigation funders and funded claimants continue to operate in an uncertain regulatory landscape.

 Impact of the Supreme Court decision in PACCAR